 Consider the steps below.
-Simple (if you follow the steps and don’t have hiccups), free (as long as GNU stands) and error proof (so long as you use the precompiled binaries of stable versions and don’t stray to bleeding edge BETAs or compiling your own ).
+Simple (if you follow the steps and don’t have hiccups), free (as long as GNU stands) and error proof (so long as you use the precompiled binaries of stable versions and don’t stray to bleeding edge BETAs or compiling your own :P).

 Download and install Cygwin.

 During install process, towards the end where you select packages, select cdrtools/cdrecord/mkisofs

 yum install cdrtools OR yum install cdrecord THEN

 For (Debian) Linux: